YoshiJosh2001/Portfolio/README.md

 It contains a HTML/CSS website I had made in 2017 for a school project.
 The website was remastered in 2019.

 This portfolio also contains a Java program to calculate Dry Cleaner costs I made in 2019, and a Air Conditioner build information entry system I made in 2019.

+Within each project there will be a small README that describes what the project should do.